 - Reg Weaver Human and Civil Rights Award — Estella Pyfrom (FL) (Bio)

 - Virginia Uribe Award for Creative Leadership in Human Rights — Brian Kitts “You Can Play” Project (CO) (Bio)

-Join musical luminary Ledesi Anibade Young in honoring this year’s pantheon of social justice heroes at the NEA Human and Civil Rights Awards.
-Ledesi’s appearance at the annual awards dinner is a fitting “sequel” to her stirring performance as Mahalia Jackson in the award-winning biopic Selma, the story of the historic civil rights march from Selma to Montgomery.
-Ledesi’s remarkable career has spanned from singing with the New Orleans Symphony Orchestra at the age of eight to earning eight Grammy nominations, including a nod for Best New Artist.
+Join musical luminary Ledisi Anibade Young in honoring this year’s pantheon of social justice heroes at the NEA Human and Civil Rights Awards.
+Ledisi’s appearance at the annual awards dinner is a fitting “sequel” to her stirring performance as Mahalia Jackson in the award-winning biopic Selma, the story of the historic civil rights march from Selma to Montgomery.
+Ledisi’s remarkable career has spanned from singing with the New Orleans Symphony Orchestra at the age of eight to earning eight Grammy nominations, including a nod for Best New Artist.
 Considered one of the best singers of her generation, the award-winning artist’s evocative ballads speak to inner resilience and the power of encouragement as you reach for your dreams—qualities we celebrate in our HCR award winners.

 Theme: Justice for All: Never Forget, Never Give Up

 July 2, 2015

 6:30 p.m. — Valencia Ballroom, Orange County Convention Center, Orlando FL